HDEnt327/Mai-Kook-DX/README.md

 Follow instructions on [TWT233/khl.py](https://github.com/TWT233/khl.py) to install khl.py

-Download the code through Github as a ZIP an unzip the code anywhere
+Download the Mai-Kook-DX code through GitHub as a ZIP an unzip the code anywhere

 Refer to [Diving-Fish/mai-bot](https://github.com/Diving-Fish/mai-bot) to download source files